-- Represents 57,552 shares of Series B preferred stock purchased by MPM Asset Management Investors BV2014 LLC, 32,500 shares of Series B preferred stock purchased by MPM Asset Management Investors SunStates Fund LLC, 105,825 shares of Series B preferred stock purchased by MPM Bioventures 2014 (B), L.P., 1,586,623 shares of Series B preferred stock purchased by MPM BioVentures 2014, L.P., and 217,500 shares of Series B preferred stock purchased by MPM SunStates Fund, L.P.
-Each of Patrick Baeuerle, Ansbert Gadicke and Mitchell Finer serves as an officer or director of the Company and is an affiliate of MPM Capital, of which MPM Asset Management Investors BV2014 LLC, MPM Asset Management Investors SunStates Fund LLC, MPM Bioventures 2014 (B), L.P., MPM BioVentures 2014, L.P., and MPM SunStates Fund, L.P are affiliated funds.
-Entities affiliated with MPM Capital collectively hold more than 5% of our voting securities.
-Represents 1,200,000 shares of Series B preferred stock purchased by F2 Bioscience II 2017 Limited, 2,540,500 shares of Series B preferred stock purchased by F2 - (2) Represents 1,200,000 shares of Series B preferred stock purchased by F2 Bioscience II 2017 Limited, 2,540,500 shares of Series B preferred stock purchased by F2 Capital I 2017 Limited, 1,750,000 shares of Series B preferred stock purchased by F2-TPO Investments, LLC.
-Morana Jovan serves as a director of the company and is the Managing Partner of F2 Capital, of which F2 Bioscience II 2017 Limited, F2 Capital I 2017 Limited, F2 MG Limited, and F2-TPO Investments, LLC are affiliated funds.
+- (1) Represents 57,552 shares of Series B preferred stock purchased by MPM Asset Management Investors BV2014 LLC, 32,500 shares of Series B preferred stock purchased by MPM Asset Management Investors SunStates Fund LLC, 105,825 shares of Series B preferred stock purchased by MPM Bioventures 2014 (B), L.P., 1,586,623 shares of Series B preferred stock purchased by MPM BioVentures 2014, L.P., and 217,500 shares of Series B preferred stock purchased by MPM SunStates Fund, L.P.
+Each of Patrick Baeuerle, Ansbert Gadicke and Mitchell Finer serves as an officer or director of the Company and is an affiliate of MPM Capital, of which MPM Asset Management Investors BV2014 LLC, MPM Asset Management Investors SunStates Fund LLC, MPM Bioventures 2014 (B), L.P., MPM BioVentures 2014, L.P., and MPM SunStates Fund, L.P. are affiliated funds.
+Entities affiliated with MPM Capital collectively hold more than 5% of our voting securities. - (2) Represents 1,200,000 shares of Series B preferred stock purchased by F2 Bioscience II 2017 Limited, 2,540,500 shares of Series B preferred stock purchased by F2 Capital I 2017 Limited, 1,750,000 shares of Series B preferred stock purchased by F2 TPO Investments, LLC.
+Morana Jovan-Embiricos serves as a director of the company and is the Managing Partner of F2 Capital, of which F2 Bioscience II 2017 Limited, F2 Capital I 2017 Limited, F2 MG Limited, and F2-TPO Investments, LLC are affiliated funds.
 Entities affiliated with F2 Capital collectively hold more than 5% of our voting securities. - (3) Represents 1,750,000 shares of Series B preferred stock purchased by UBS Oncology Impact Fund L.P.
 Each of Patrick Baeuerle, Ansbert Gadicke and Mitchell Finer serves as an officer or director of the Company and is an affiliate of UBS Oncology Impact Fund L.P.
 UBS Oncology Impact Fund L.P. is a holder of more than 5% of our voting securities. - (4) Represents 500,000 shares of Series B preferred stock purchased by 6 Dimensions Affiliates Fund, L.P. and 9,500,000 shares of Series B preferred stock purchased by 6 Dimensions Capital, L.P.
-Wei Li is a director of the company and is a Managing Partner of 6 Dimensions Capital, of which 6 Dimensions Affiliates Fund, L.P. and 6 Dimensions Capital, L.P. are affiliated funds.
+Wei Li was a director of the company from February 2018 to December 2018 and is a Managing Partner of 6 Dimensions Capital, of which 6 Dimensions Affiliates Fund, L.P. and 6 Dimensions Capital, L.P. are affiliated funds.
 Entities affiliated with 6 Dimensions Capital collectively hold more than 5% of our voting securities. - (5) Represents 4,375,000 shares of Series B preferred stock purchased by Curative Ventures CT LLC.
 Neil Gibson is a director of the Company and is a partner of Curative Ventures CT LLC.